Lights, inside and out, are a beautiful part of the holiday season.

-Before you deck the halls, run through this checklist to keep your holidays merry and bright.
+But before you deck the halls, run through this holiday lights safety checklist to keep your holidays merry and bright.

 Discard any that are damaged.
 Frayed or cracked electrical cords or broken sockets are leading fire hazards.